jiaolyulu/Taste-the-sun/README.md

 # Taste-the-sun
   This is a repository for lulu's under-graduation project, taste the sun.
 It is an interactive eating experience.
+This project is built with Unity and Arduino.

 Code:
 ----